bezoerb/grunt-php2html/README.md

 ### Options

       // relative links should be renamed from .php to .html
 	  processLinks: true,
 	  // some function to process the output
 	  process: function(response,callback) {
 	  	callback(':-)');
-	  }
+	  },
+	  htmlhint: {},
+	  htmlhintrc: .htmlhintrc

 #### options.processLinks